Table of Contents

 There are over 5000 other digital currencies available on the internet in addition to Bitcoins.
 The only problem is that they haven't gotten the users' attention.
 Besides Bitcoins, a few other digital currencies have gained popularity among users.
 It's been more than ten years since Bitcoins were first released, and now they've achieved new heights thanks to their phenomenal success.

-What Is Crypto?
+What Is The Meaning Of Crypto?

-Crypto or a cryptocurrency is a digital currency protected by cryptography, making counterfeiting and double-spending nearly impossible.
-Blockchain technology is used to produce cryptocurrencies (a distributed ledger enforced by a distributed network of computers).
-Cryptocurrencies are distinct in that a government does not issue them.
-The word "cryptocurrency" refers to the encryption methods employed to keep digital currencies and the network secure.
+A cryptocurrency is a digital currency that is secured by the process of cryptography, making counterfeiting and double-spending almost impossible to happen.
+Blockchain technology is used to produce cryptocurrencies ( a distributed ledger enforced by a distributed network of computers).
+Cryptocurrencies are distinct in that a centralized authority does not issue them.

 4 Comments